 The clean and rushing waters of the many Himalayan and South Indian rivers and their tributaries provide great angling and fishing holiday spots that are engaging and captivating in their clean and crisp mountain beauty, as well as rich breeding ground of a number of different varieties of fish.

-The adventurous locations for fishing and angling ranges from the Great Himalayas to snow-fed streams and high altitude lakes and to the wide coastal stretches of the Arabian Sea
+The adventurous locations for fishing and angling ranges from the Great Himalayas to snow-fed streams and high altitude lakes and to the wide coastal stretches of the Arabian Sea and Bay of Bengal.

 The rivers and streams of India are home to a large variety of fish.
 Some of the best and favourite fishing preys are the trout, shark and mahseer.
 The mahseer happens to be the toughest and the most popular fresh water fighting fish in the world, and as a matter of fact, India happens to be the breeding ground for the same.
 The Silver, Gold and Black Mahseers are all preys worthy of any fishing aficionado's attention.